 Refinancing your mortgage essentially means paying off your existing loan and replacing it with a new one.
 Refinancing can mean a lower rate, a shorter loan term, or even the opportunity to tap into your home’s equity.
-While there are a variety of reasons to refinance, as a homeowner, determine whether refinancing will offer a true benefit for your financial situation.
+While there are a variety of reasons to refinance as a homeowner, take the time to determine whether refinancing will offer a true benefit for your financial situation.

 Your rate would be lower.